GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ```

 The `PushDeviceGenerator` is an interface that asks you to implement two methods:
 * `isValidForThisDevice(Context): Boolean`: This function lets you decide if your provider is allowed on a particular device.
 For example, some providers are not allowed on some devices if they doesn't have certain libraries installed.
-Return `true` if you provider is allowed and `false` if it's not available for this device.
+Return `true` if your provider is allowed and `false` if it's not available for this device.
 * `asyncGenerateDevice((Device) -> Unit)`: This function allows you control how you generate the `Device` that you'll register with the `ChatClient`.
 Once you create a `Device`, pass it to the `onDeviceGenerated()` callback.

 Now that you've implemented your custom `PushDeviceGenerator` you need to inject it into the `ChatClient`: